Pratikshinde55/Terraform-aws-Module_dataSource-EC2/README.md

                                             ❄️TeamA calling module for launch instance ❄️

-create main.tf file for plugin with AWS provider , credentials, "module block calling"
+create main.tf file for plugin with AWS provider , credentials, "module block calling":

+✧Here "terraform" block for plugin with AWS provider, "provider" block for credentials (AAWS CLI tool used for access & secret key of AMI user.

+✦ "module" = block for calling module ,

+ "source": attribute specifies the relative path to the directory containing the module configuration.
+In this case, it's "../module/ec2-module".

+ "tagname": This module varible for name instance tag.

+ "OStype": this is for type of instance such t2.micro , t2.large ,etc.

+ "security_grp_name": this is for name security grp which connect to EC2 instance.

 ![tf-TeamA-main tf](https://github.com/Pratikshinde55/Terraform-aws-module-dataSource-/assets/145910708/0b228b65-cff4-4568-81e5-128ed7b64d0a)